 For the Bananas

 - 2 ripe bananas

-- 1 tbsp grapeseed oil or butter
+- 1 tbsp oil or butter*

 - 2 tbsp honey

-- 1/2 tsp cinnamon
+- 1/2 tsp ground cinnamon

 - 1/8 tsp salt

-- Add the banana slices, and fry for 4-5 minutes on each side.
+- Add the banana slices, and fry for 2-3 minutes on each side, until golden and caramelized.
 Be sure to watch the heat and turn it down if it browns too quickly.
-You want enough heat to caramelize and brown the slices, but don’t want them to burn.
+You want enough heat to caramelize and brown the slices, but you don’t want them to burn.

 - Once the bananas are cooked you can enjoy them as is, or with marshmallow creme and peanut butter in a sandwich, with Bananas Foster French Toast, in oatmeal or yogurt, over ice cream, and more.
 Enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.